Hi, what do you want to do?

 Consumer Math

-Learners explore percentages by participating in a consumer math activity.
-In this economics lesson plan, students read different math scenarios and identify the price of an item after a special discount has been given.
-Learners utilize...
+Students explore percentages by participating in a consumer math activity.
+For this economics lesson, students read different math scenarios and identify the price of an item after a special discount has been given.
+Students utilize...

 Curated OER